This file outlines the policy on reviews for the Mercury system.

 For very small changes, the <overview or general description> can be omitted, but the other descriptions should stay.

-You should also review your own code first, and fix any obvious mistakes.
-Where possible add documentation - if there was something you had to understand when making the change, document it - it makes it easier to review the change if it is documented, as well as generally improving the state of documentation of the compiler.
+You should also review your own code first, and fix any obvious mistakes. if there was something you had to understand when making the change, and it was not documented before, then document it as part of the change.
+This makes it easier to review the change, and should make future similar changes easier as well.

 We post all diffs to firstname.lastname@example.org.